Save the Children

 Amount of influence of Save the Children in the life of Syria, and its commitment to inclusive nationalism for Syria.

 - Determining the rank of Save the Children according to the amount of its influence on life in Syria.
 As shown in the chart below, Save the Children ranked 65th most influential prime actor.

 - Assessing and classifying Save the Children according to its commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
-Of the 25 prime actors who participated in the assessments, more agreed that Save the Children falls under the category of 'Champion'.
-A prime actor assessed as Champion is seen as supportive of and contributing to inclusive nationalism for Syria, but has other priorities that it considers more important.
+Of the 25 prime actors who participated in the assessments, more agreed that Save the Children falls under the category of 'Helper'.
+A prime actor assessed as Helper is seen as supportive of and contributing to inclusive nationalism for Syria, but has other priorities that it considers more important.